 Every finding is severity-classified.
 The playbook is the same across tools:

-- Subresource Integrity (SRI) Audit — Checks SRI integrity hash coverage on every cross-origin
+- Subresource Integrity (SRI) Audit — SRI hash presence on every cross-origin script + stylesheet.